What is a Toehold Position/Purchase?

-As mentioned, a toehold position is the position an investor makes to get him or herself into a significant equity position with a company.
-The position taken does not exceed 5% of the company’s outstanding shares in order to avoid reporting the purchase to the SEC.
+As mentioned, a toehold position is simply a small but significant equity position with a company.
+The position taken does not exceed 5% of the company’s outstanding shares – this is in order to avoid having to report the purchase to the Securities and Exchange Commission.

 Only a purchase above the 5% threshold requires the buyer to file a notice with the SEC explaining what their intentions are.
-The notice must include whether more shares are going to be purchased, how many, and for what reason.
-This filing would reveal any potential takeover attempt.
+The notice to the SEC must include whether more shares are going to be purchased, how many, and for what reason.
+This filing would necessarily reveal any potential takeover attempt.

-Once the toehold position’s been taken, the investor – or investment firm – is likely to begin making additional purchases of the target company’s outstanding shares.
-The investor typically continues with small percentage purchases of shares because it can be done quietly.
-The purchases are more likely than not to go unnoticed or viewed as non-threatening by the target company.
+Once the toehold position has been taken, the investor – or investment firm – is likely to begin making additional purchases of the target company’s outstanding shares.
+The investor typically continues with small percentage purchases of shares that can be done quietly.
+The small purchases are more than likely to go unnoticed or, if noticed, to be viewed as non-threatening by the company.

-Alternatively, rather than an acquisition, a toehold position can be used as a way to drive pressure into a firm.
-This is usually done to push the firm to make decisions that will increase their market value, increasing return for the investor.
-Often, the investor in a toehold position will make demands of the firm to take specific actions that they believe will increase performance.
-The goal is to increase market value and shareholder returns, thus increasing their own returns.
+Alternatively, rather than aiming at acquisition, a toehold position can be used as a way to exert pressure on the company, to influence its decisions.
+This is usually done to push the firm’s board to make decisions that will increase its market value, thereby increasing investment returns for the investor.

 Acquisitions and Takeovers